Cloud303/wafr-remediations/docs/incident-management-and-planning.md

 categories: [SOPs]
 ---

+#  Incident Management and Planning.md

 ## Overview

-This Standard Operating Procedure (SOP) outlines the key processes and best practices for incident management and planning in an organization.
-It is intended for security and IT teams responsible for preparing for and responding to security incidents.
-The SOP covers identifying key personnel and resources, developing incident management plans, and regularly assessing security properties of pipelines and systems.
+This Standard Operating Procedure (SOP) outlines the key processes and best practices for incident management and planning related to AWS workloads and environments.
+It is intended for security teams, incident responders, and workload owners responsible for preparing for and responding to security incidents.

+The purpose of this SOP is to provide guidance on:

+- Identifying key personnel and external resources needed for incident response
+- Developing comprehensive incident management plans
+- Regularly assessing and improving the security properties of CI/CD pipelines

+By following these practices, organizations can improve their readiness to respond to and mitigate security incidents affecting their AWS environments.

 ## Identify key personnel and external resources

 ### Why it's important

-Having a clear understanding of who needs to be involved during a security incident is critical for an effective and timely response.
-This includes both internal staff as well as any external parties or resources that may need to be engaged.
+Having a clear understanding of the key personnel and external resources needed during a security incident is critical for an effective and timely response.
+This allows organizations to quickly engage the right people and leverage the appropriate resources when an incident occurs, rather than scrambling to identify them in the heat of the moment.

 ### Implementation advice

-- Maintain an up-to-date contact list of key internal personnel including:
+- Maintain an up-to-date list of key internal personnel, including:
-  - Incident response team members
+  - Incident manager
-  - IT and security leadership
-  - Legal counsel
+  - Incident responders
-  - Communications/PR team
+  - Communications lead
-  - Relevant business unit leaders
+  - Subject matter experts for critical workloads

+- Include contact information, roles, and responsibilities for each person

-- Identify external resources that may be needed:
+- Identify relevant external partners and resources:
+  - AWS Support
   - Managed security service providers
-  - Forensics firms
   - Legal counsel
-  - PR firms
+  - PR/communications firms
-  - Law enforcement contacts

-- Document roles and responsibilities for each contact
+- Document escalation procedures and approval processes

-- Include multiple contact methods (phone, email, etc.) for each person
+- Use AWS Systems Manager Incident Manager to capture contacts, define response plans, and create escalation paths

+- Implement on-call rotations to distribute responsibility

-- Review and update the contact list regularly, at least quarterly
+- Regularly review and update the personnel/resource list to reflect organizational changes

-- Consider using a tool like PagerDuty to manage on-call rotations and notifications

-- Conduct periodic tests to ensure contact information is accurate

-- Provide training to ensure personnel understand their roles during an incident
+- Conduct tabletop exercises to validate that the right people are included

 ### Additional considerations

-- Establish clear escalation procedures
-- Define thresholds for when to engage external resources
+- Ensure 24/7 coverage for critical roles
+- Have backup contacts for key positions
+- Include both technical and non-technical stakeholders
-- Consider geographic distribution of personnel for 24/7 coverage
+- Consider geographic distribution of personnel
-- Ensure proper access and authorization is in place for key personnel
-- Document any regulatory or compliance notification requirements
+- Maintain confidentiality of sensitive contact information

 ## Develop incident management plans

 ### Why it's important

-Having predefined incident response plans allows for a more coordinated and effective response when an incident occurs.
-It provides a framework for decision making and helps ensure critical steps are not missed in the heat of the moment.
+A comprehensive incident management plan provides a structured approach for responding to security events.
+It ensures that the organization has predefined processes and procedures in place to detect, analyze, contain, eradicate and recover from incidents in a consistent and effective manner.
+Without a formal plan, responses can be disorganized, inconsistent and potentially worsen the impact of an incident.

 ### Implementation advice

-- Develop plans for different types of incidents:
-  - Data breach
-  - Malware/ransomware
-  - DDoS attack
-  - Insider threat
-  - Physical security incident

-- Include the following elements in each plan:
+- Create a formal incident response plan document that includes:
-  - Incident classification and severity levels
+  - Incident response team overview and structure
   - Roles and responsibilities
-  - Communication protocols
+  - Communication and escalation procedures
-  - Containment, eradication and recovery procedures
+  - Incident classification and prioritization definitions
+  - Step-by-step response procedures for common incident types
+  - Tools and resources available to the team

+- Align the plan with relevant compliance and regulatory requirements (e.g. NIST, GDPR)

+- Leverage the AWS Shared Responsibility Model to clarify security responsibilities

+- Define incident severity levels and associated response times

+- Document procedures for engaging AWS Support and other external resources

-  - Evidence preservation steps
+- Include guidance on evidence preservation and forensic investigation
-  - Reporting requirements

-- Use a consistent template across plans for uniformity

-- Align plans with industry frameworks like NIST
+- Establish processes for post-incident analysis and continuous improvement

-- Review and update plans at least annually
+- Regularly review and update the plan based on lessons learned

-- Conduct tabletop exercises to test plans

-- Ensure plans are readily accessible to response team

-- Integrate plans with other business continuity/disaster recovery plans
+- Conduct training on the plan for all relevant personnel

 ### Additional considerations

-- Include checklists and flowcharts for quick reference
-- Define thresholds for plan activation
-- Document tools and resources needed to execute the plan
-- Include templates for communication and status updates
-- Consider plans for different impact levels and scenarios
+- Customize plans for different types of incidents (e.g. data breach, ransomware, DDoS)
-- Ensure plans address both on-premises and cloud environments
+- Include both technical and non-technical (e.g. legal, PR) aspects of incident response
+- Consider impacts to customers and partners in the response procedures
+- Align incident management with broader business continuity plans
+- Leverage automation where possible to streamline response actions

 ## Regularly assess security properties of the pipelines

 ### Why it's important

-CI/CD pipelines are a critical part of the software delivery process and can be an attractive target for attackers.
-Regularly assessing the security of pipelines helps identify vulnerabilities and misconfigurations before they can be exploited.
+CI/CD pipelines are critical infrastructure for deploying code and changes to production environments.
+Ensuring the security and integrity of these pipelines is essential to prevent unauthorized changes or the introduction of vulnerabilities into production systems.
+Regular assessment helps identify potential weaknesses or misconfigurations before they can be exploited.

 ### Implementation advice

-- Conduct regular security assessments of CI/CD pipelines:
+- Apply Well-Architected Security Pillar principles to pipeline infrastructure
-  - Review access controls and permissions
+- Implement least privilege access for pipeline components and processes
-  - Assess secrets management practices
-  - Evaluate network segmentation
+- Use IAM roles instead of long-term credentials for pipeline authentication
-  - Review logging and monitoring configuration
+- Enable logging and monitoring of all pipeline activities
-  - Check for vulnerable dependencies

-- Implement security guardrails:
-  - Enforce separation of duties
-  - Require peer review of pipeline changes
+- Regularly review and audit pipeline configurations and permissions
-  - Implement branch protection rules
-  - Use signed commits

-- Scan artifacts and container images for vulnerabilities
+- Implement safeguards to prevent deployment to unintended environments

-- Use infrastructure-as-code to define and version pipeline configurations
+- Use code signing to verify integrity of deployed artifacts

-- Implement automated compliance checks in pipelines

-- Monitor pipeline activity for anomalies
+- Scan pipeline code and configurations for vulnerabilities

-- Regularly rotate access keys and credentials

 - Conduct penetration testing of pipeline infrastructure
+- Implement separation of duties between pipeline management and usage

+- Use AWS services like CodePipeline, CodeBuild, and CodeDeploy that integrate security best practices

+- Leverage AWS IAM Access Analyzer to generate least privilege policies

+- Configure Amazon EventBridge rules to detect and alert on suspicious pipeline activity

 ### Additional considerations

-- Evaluate security of self-hosted vs cloud-hosted pipelines
-- Assess security of any third-party integrations or plugins
+- Treat pipeline infrastructure as a critical production system
+- Implement change management processes for pipeline modifications
+- Regularly rotate any long-term credentials used by pipelines
-- Review disaster recovery plans for pipeline infrastructure
+- Consider using separate accounts for pipeline infrastructure
-- Consider implementing chaos engineering practices
-- Evaluate pipeline security in the context of overall application security
-- Stay informed on emerging pipeline attack techniques
+- Implement break-glass procedures for emergency pipeline access
+- Conduct game day exercises to validate pipeline security controls

-By implementing these practices, organizations can improve their incident response capabilities and reduce risk in their software delivery pipelines.
-Regular review and testing of these procedures is critical to ensure they remain effective as the threat landscape evolves.
+By focusing on these key areas - identifying personnel and resources, developing robust plans, and securing deployment pipelines - organizations can significantly improve their incident management and response capabilities for AWS environments.
+Regular testing and continuous improvement of these processes is essential as both threats and cloud environments evolve over time.